taraejohnson/virtual-pet-tara-johnson/README.md

 A tick method automatically decreases status levels with each loop iteration, ensuring the pet will always have needs for the user to meet.

-Since dragons are mystical creatures, the dragon will not die if any status levels reach zero.
+Since dragons are mythical creatures, the dragon will not die if any status levels reach zero.
 The user must choose to abandon the pet to exit the game.